sostock/HalfIntegers.jl/docs/src/manual.md

 complex(HalfInt(1/2)) + 5//1
 ```

-Since the product of two half-integers is not a half-integer (unless one of them is actually an integer), multiplication of two `HalfInteger`s result in a floating-point number.
+Since the product of two half-integers is not a half-integer (unless one of them is actually an integer), multiplication of two `HalfInteger`s results in a floating-point number.
 Multiplication of a `HalfInteger` and an `Integer` yields another `HalfInteger`:

 ```@repl halfintegers